-Frances Elizabeth Courtney MSc.
-Systemic Psychotherapist and Family Therapist
+Frances Elizabeth Courtney

-I am trained in Systemic Family Psychotherapy so my focus is on relationships.
+I am a Systemic and Family Psychotherapy, so my focus is on communication within relationships.
 Communication with others gives the structure and meaning to our lives.
 I see explorations of conversation and dialogue as essential for developing our relationships with others.
 Understanding of meaning can be the context for change.
 Sometimes our family stories can be seen as problematic but they can also be a source of inspiration to find a way forward in our lives.
 The way we communicate or behave, can have an affect on the whole of a relationship.
 Change happens as part of the process of living, but being able to grow more positively within our relationships can reduce the conflict we can experience.
 Moving towards what we want for our future also helps to provide a sense of wellbeing and balance.
 We all encounter challenges through life and can experience different ways of being in the world which also change our ways relating to others.
 Talking with someone not directly involved, can enable new responses and reflections, helping appreciation and understanding of the choices we make.

-I work with individuals, couples and families and have experience in a wide variety of contexts, working with addictions, depression, anxiety, trauma, loss, grief, abuse, bullying, physical illness, disability and general mental health.
+I work with individuals, couples and families and have experience in a wide variety of contexts, working with depression, anxiety, trauma, loss, grief, abuse, bullying, physical illness, disability and general mental health.

 Training, qualifications & experience

-I am Registered with UKCP as a Systemic Family Psychotherapist.
+Registered with UKCP as a Systemic Family Psychotherapist.